oszuidwest/windows11-baseline/README.md

 | Thunderbird     | x     |    |           |       |
 | VLC             | x     | x  | x         |       |

-Applications are installed via **winget**.
+Applications are installed via **winget**, except Spotify which uses a direct download due to winget limitations in admin context.
 On LTSC systems (which lack Microsoft Store), winget is automatically installed with all required dependencies from the official GitHub releases.

 ### Shared Systems